mshashini11-hash/profile-professional/content/aboutme/index.md

 <p>
 <img src="/uploads/kandy.png" alt="Hills of Kandy" class="float-left w-1/4 mr-4 mb-4 rounded-xl shadow-md">
 When I’m not unraveling the mysteries of knots and quantum topology, you can usually find me with a paintbrush in hand, exploring the colors of the world, or wandering through nature trails, camera in tow.
 Born and raised in the lush hills of Kandy, Sri Lanka, I grew up curious about patterns—both in math and in life.
+My early education there laid the foundation for a lifelong fascination with learning, creativity, and adventure.When I’m not unraveling the mysteries of knots and quantum topology, you can usually find me with a paintbrush in hand, exploring the colors of the world, or wandering through nature trails, camera in tow.
+Born and raised in the lush hills of Kandy, Sri Lanka, I grew up curious about patterns—both in math and in life.
 My early education there laid the foundation for a lifelong fascination with learning, creativity, and adventure.
 </p>

 <p>